Please note: It is not allowed to cut the heating cable. Therefore, you have to calculate the required mat size before ordering!

 Step2: Measure precisely the area to be heated.

-Step3: Choose the right heating mat or cable (our room calculator helps you to choose the right size)
+Step3: Choose the right heating mat or cable.

 A) Select Heating Mat: Under Tiles or Underwood